If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • 1672 (dated May 23, 2001), leaked on January 10, 2003.

 Originally, build 1672 was leaked by the warez group Xanadu as a raw dump in Nero's NRG format.
 As it is not compatible with the console, it required manual work to be made bootable.
 A CDI rip by the group MUDS followed soon after, but with downsampled audio to minimize file size.
 Over time, working, bootable repacks were released in CDI and GDI formats, repurposing the bootstrap of Crazy Taxi to launch the game.
-The community has also ported mods, expansion packs, and other Goldsrc engine games to this build, such as Blue Shift, Counter-Strike, or Gunman Chronicles.
+The community has also ported mods, expansion packs, and other Goldsrc engine games to this build, such as Counter-Strike, or Gunman Chronicles.

 Hmmm...